 Heat Pump Versus Furnace

 Looking to install a new heater in your Charolette home?
 Your two most popular choices are a heat pump and a furnace.
 Each one has advantages and disadvantages when compared to the other.
-Here are some things to consider to help you in your decision-making process.

 The What’s What